-On a conference call with their Founder and Project Manager, we discussed the product’s journey so far, its challenges, goals, target users, marketing strategies and channels, as well as how Edus plans to monetise its platform and the company’s main opportunities and advantages.
+On a conference call with Edus’ Founder and Product Manager, we discussed the product’s journey so far, its challenges, goals, target users, marketing strategies and channels, as well as how Edus plans to monetise its platform and the company’s main opportunities and advantages.

-The next day we spent time understanding and defining the main user personas, creating an empathy map and a customer journey map to see where the most challenging parts of the audience journey.
+The next day, we discussed and defined Edus’ main user personas and created an empathy map and a customer journey map to locate the most challenging parts of the audience journey.
 For Edus, this was onboarding teachers, including supporting them in adding their students and courses onto the platform.

-- A clear understanding of the context and the challenges they are facing.
+- Clear understanding of Edus’ education sector context and challenges faced

-- Overview of their existing strong points — the sales team, connections with the educational system, experience in the field, etc.
+- Overview of Edus’ existing strong points: sales team, connections with the Romanian educational system, experience in the field, etc.

-- Clearly defined user persona, with empathy map and a customer journey map.
+- Clearly defined user personas, with an empathy map and a customer journey map

-- A clear understanding of the aspects that should be improved — adding new features, finding new strategic partnerships, improving the platform’s overall experience, etc.
+- Clear understanding of key areas for improvement: adding new features, finding new strategic partnerships, improving overall platform experience, etc.

 The Design Sprint Week

 The Durran team used the information acquired during the first week of the project to pre-populate the boards for each exercise throughout the Design Sprint.
 This provided a time-saving and less overwhelming starting point for the Edus team, putting everyone on the same page.

 Day 1: Understand the Challenge, Map It Out and Find Inspiration